Byron N. Scott

-Byron Nicholson Scott (March 21, 1903 – December 21, 1991) was an American lawyer and politician.
-The Democrat Scott served as the second United States Representative for California's 18th congressional district for two terms, from 1935 to 1939.
+Byron Nicholson Scott (March 21, 1903 – December 21, 1991) was an American educator, lawyer and politician who served as the second United States Representative for California's 18th congressional district for two terms, from 1935 to 1939.

 Background

-Scott was born on March 21, 1903 in Council Grove in Morris County, Kansas.
-He was raised in Council Grove, and went through the town's public school system.
+Scott was born on March 21, 1903, in Council Grove in Morris County, Kansas.
+He was raised in Council Grove and went through the town's public school system.
 He went to the University of Kansas at Lawrence, and graduated from the school in 1924.
-After graduating, Scott became a teacher in Tucson, Arizona and taught there until 1926.
+After graduating, Scott became a teacher in Tucson, Arizona, and taught there until 1926.
 Afterwards, he moved to go teach at public schools in Long Beach, California.
-During the while, he went to the University of Southern California where he obtained is Master's degree in 1930.
+During the while, he went to the University of Southern California where he obtained his master's degree in 1930.
 He taught in Long Beach until 1934, when he got involved in politics.

 Politics

 Scott first served as a delegate to the California Democratic state convention in 1934.
 Scott also ran for the United States House of Representatives seat for California's recently formed 18th congressional district.
 After getting the Democratic nomination, he ran against Republican William Brayton.
 Scott defeated Brayton by capturing 56.3% of the vote, in comparison to his 43.2%.
-From June 23, 1936 to June 27, 1936, he served as a delegate in the Democratic National Convention held at Convention Hall in Philadelphia, Pennsylvania, in which they renominated Franklin D. Roosevelt to be the presidential candidate, and John Nance Garner as his vice-presidential running mate.
+From June 23, 1936, to June 27, 1936, he served as a delegate in the Democratic National Convention held at Convention Hall in Philadelphia, Pennsylvania, in which they renominated Franklin D. Roosevelt to be the presidential candidate, and John Nance Garner as his vice-presidential running mate.
 Later that year, Scott ran for re-election as the representative for the 18th district, and easily defeated Republican challenger James F. Collins by more than 18,000 votes in a 58.9%-41.0% majority.

+During his tenure, Scott was labeled California's "EPIC Congressman" by some newspapers due to his support for Upton Sinclair and his End Poverty in California program in the 1934 California gubernatorial election.
+He was the keynote speaker at the first meeting of the Wilmington EPIC Club on June 8, 1934, and campaigned for Congress on EPIC's economic platform.

 In the 1938 House elections, Scott was challenged by Thomas M. Eaton.
 In a close race, Eaton squeezed past Scott by a mere 342 vote, or 0.3% margin.
-For the next two years, he served as the secretary of the California state Highway Commission.
-Scott again ran for the seat in 1940, but lost to Republican challenger Ward Johnson by a nearly 10% majority.
-After spending 1941 and 1942 in the construction business, Scott served on Roosevelt's World War II War Production Board in Washington, D.C. until the end of the war in 1945.
+For the next two years, he served as the secretary of the California Highway Commission.
+Scott again ran for the seat in 1940 but lost to Republican challenger Ward Johnson by a nearly 10% majority.
+After spending 1941 and 1942 in the construction business, Scott served on Roosevelt's World War II War Production Board in Washington, D.C., until the end of the war in 1945.